Hakim Jamal: Relationships

-Though married to fellow-activist Dorothy Jamal, Jamal had several significant affairs.
+Though married to fellow activist Dorothy Jamal, Jamal had several significant affairs.
 He had a brief relationship with actress Jean Seberg.
 His wife phoned Seberg's father to try to bring an end to the affair.

-Jamal moved to London during the late 1960s where he met Gale Benson, daughter of the British MP Leonard Plugge.
+Jamal moved to London during the late 1960s, where he met Gale Benson, daughter of the British MP Leonard Plugge.

 The writer V. S. Naipaul described Benson as Jamal's "white-woman slave."
 Jamal and Benson traveled in America seeking funds for a project to create a Montessori school for black children.
 Following an unsuccessful attempt to establish a commune in Guyana with the young German radical Herbert Girardet, the couple later joined West Indian Black Power leader Michael X at his commune in Trinidad, where Jamal wrote articles in support of Michael's activities.

 Gale Benson murder

-Benson traveled once again to America to raise funds for the school, but was unsuccessful.
+Benson traveled once again to America to raise funds for the school but was unsuccessful.
 Shortly after her return to Trinidad in 1972, she was murdered by Michael X and his associates.
 Jamal was not a suspect, but it was alleged that Michael X had ordered her death because she was causing "mental strain" to Jamal.

 In 1971, Jamal wrote his autobiography, From the Dead Level: Malcolm X and Me.
-It was published in the UK by André Deutsch and at this time Jamal became involved in a relationship with his London editor, Diana Athill.
-She later wrote about their romance in her memoir Make Believe, recording his increasing mental instability and alleged that he made repeated assertions that he was God.
+It was published in the UK by André Deutsch, and at this time, Jamal became involved in a relationship with his London editor, Diana Athill.
+She later wrote about their romance in her memoir Make Believe, recording his increasing mental instability and alleging that he made repeated assertions that he was God.

 Jamal eventually returned to his wife and moved back to Boston, where he revived his role as director of the Malcolm X Foundation.

 Death

 On May 1, 1973, Jamal was killed when four men burst into his apartment in Boston and shot him repeatedly.
 Police attributed the crime to a factional dispute, linked to Jamal's attacks on Elijah Muhammad.
-It was blamed on a group known as De Mau Mau.
+Witnesses blamed a group known as De Mau Mau for the murder.
+Antar Jamal, Jamal's son, argued that De Mau Mau wasn't involved, and claimed that the arrested members were instead victims.
+Jamal's wife, Dorothy Donaldson Jamal, and his former wife Dessaline El Shabbaz also proclaimed that the De Mau Mau members were innocent.
 Five members of the group were convicted of involvement in the murder.